Does A Car Heater Use Gas?

 The car heater is an extremely straightforward device in principle.
 All it does is recycle the heat put out from the engine.
 Instead of losing it to the atmosphere, it can be used to warm up the cabin.
 Simple!

 You’ll probably know about coolant.
 Coolant flows through your engine, driven by a water pump.
-Its primary function is to regulate the temperature, but it also helps the motor warm up quicker.
+Its principal function is to regulate the temperature, but it also helps the motor warm up faster.

-Once this coolant gets hot enough, the thermostat will open, forcing it to flow through the radiator at the front.
-This prevents it from cycling out of control, maintaining an operating engine temperature of around 200 degrees F.
+Once this coolant gets warm enough, the thermostat will open, forcing it to flow through the radiator at the front.
+This prevents it from cycling out of control, maintaining an optimal engine temperature of around 200 degrees F.

 This system also includes a heater matrix, otherwise known as a heater core.
 The heater matrix is a sort of mini-radiator at the back of the engine bay near the cabin.
 The coolant passes through this, warming it.